 Exercise orgasm, aka coregasm

-A coregasm is an orgasm triggered by doing a core workout.
+A coregasm4 is an orgasm triggered by doing a core workout.
 These exercise orgasms are most commonly induced by abdominal exercises, climbing, and lifting weights, according to research, and they don't tend to have anything to do with feeling horny while working out.
 They tend to happen by accident, though you might be able to up your odds of having one by incorporating Kegels while doing high-intensity ab workouts.
 People of all genders can have a coregasm, though they're more common among women.

 Mental orgasm, aka fantasy orgasm

 Researchers have documented instances of people who can orgasm using only their thoughts.
-One 1992 study had 10 women actually have these mental orgasms or fantasy orgasms in a lab setting while being observed.
+One 1992 study5 had 10 women actually have these mental orgasms or fantasy orgasms in a lab setting while being observed.
 They also asked the women to have orgasms the old-fashioned way using their hands, and the researchers found their physiological responses to be virtually identical between the thought-induced orgasms and hand-induced ones.
 This might be a little harder to replicate, but with intentionality, who knows?
 (The following two methods might help.)

 In tantric sex practices, an energy orgasm is an orgasm triggered by intentionally tapping into and moving your energy to produce waves of orgasmic feelings.
 "You only have to 'let go' of your mind in a particular way to allow the power of this orgasmic flow to come through," explains tantric sex educator and nurse Leslie Grace, R.N.
 "What you do need are the three major keys to moving energy in tantra, which are breath, sound, and movement.
 Using these three keys, you can practice 'running' your sexual energy throughout your body, whether you're engaged in sensual play or alone, and you can amp it up until it spills over into energetic orgasm."